endpoints4s/endpoints4s/manual/src/ornate/tutorial.md

 ~~~ scala src=../../../examples/cqrs/commands/src/main/scala/cqrs/commands/CommandsService.scala#signatures
 ~~~

-As you can see, the `play.routing` interpreter takes care of decoding HTTP requests and encoding HTTP responses according to our endpoint descriptions, so that we can focus on implementing the actual logic of our service in terms of high-level data types.
+As you can see, the `play.server` interpreter takes care of decoding HTTP requests and encoding HTTP responses according to our endpoint descriptions, so that we can focus on implementing the actual logic of our service in terms of high-level data types.